 Credit card balance transfer

-If your credit is good, you might be eligible for a balance transfer credit card with a low or 0% introductory interest rate.
-You can transfer high-interest debt onto this card and work to pay it off during the promotional period.
+If your credit score is good, you might be eligible for a balance transfer credit card with a low or 0% introductory interest rate.
+You can transfer high-interest consumer debt onto this card and work to pay it off during the promotional period.

 Debt snowball/debt avalanche